joelsonnino/Multi_agent_system_Italian_PA_799961/README.md

 ---

 ## Section 1: Introduction
-To meet the growing demand for faster & transparent public services while managing increasing volumes of data, we developed a local multi-agent system designed to address user's query about analysis & and visualization on data from the Italian public administration portal (NoiPa).
+To meet the growing demand for faster & transparent public services while managing increasing volumes of data, we developed a local multi-agent system designed to address user's query about analysis & visualization on data from the Italian public administration portal (NoiPa).
 Leveraging a tri-agent architecture: **Orchestrator**, **Analysis**, and **Visualization**.
 The system ensures data privacy by hosting all the system locally via Ollama.
 This project demonstrates how autonomous agents can automate end-to-end data workflows: from interpreting user queries, through data transformation and analysis, to dynamic presentation in a Streamlit interface.

 **Key Objectives:**
-1. **Data Analysis & Visualization:** Ability to process, analyze and visualize data of the portal NoiPa CSVs to receive insights.
+1. **Data Analysis & Visualization:** Ability to process, analyze and visualize data of the portal NoiPa datasets to receive insights.
-2. **Transparency & Compliance:** Keep all data locally with no third-party sharing, ensuring GDPR compliance.
+2. **Transparency & Compliance:** Keep all data locally with no third-party sharing, ensuring GDPR compliance and governements requirements
 3. **Interactive Exploration:** Provide a user-friendly interface to explore insights without writing code.

 ---
 <br /><br />

 ## Section 2:
 ## 2.1 Data cleaning and processing

 - **Normalizes Schema**: Translated all column headers into English, creating a consistent naming convention for LLM parsing.
 - **Validates & Casts Types**: Checked numeric fields, corrected malformed entries, and enforced proper data types.
-- **Generates Features**: Created group features such as: age groups: 18-24, 25-34 e.g or income bracket ranges
+- **Generates Features**: Created group features such as: age_groups or income_bracket_range
 - **Standardizes Categories**: Converted uppercase category labels to lowercase for uniformity and downstream matching.

 ## 2.2: Brainstorming
-In the initial phase we had a deep brainstorming session where we thought about different design patterns, communication flows, and integration strategies between agents.
+In the initial phase, we had a deep brainstorming session where we thought about different design patterns, communication flows, and integration strategies between agents.
 We carefully analyzed the roles and responsibilities that each agent should take on, and we decided to structure the system as follows:

 ## 2.3: System Structure